cits3007/cits3007.github.io/assets/labs/lab03-solutions.md

 - The first character isn't a flag -- it indicates the type of file.
   A directory is shown as "`d`", and a symbolic link as "l".
-Other file types are shown using other characters, as oulined in the GNU coreutils documentation.
+Other file types are shown using other characters, as outlined in the GNU coreutils documentation.

 - The remaining 9 characters should be read in groups of three.